-Description: cos and cos and pass-through-dscp both mean port trust CoS value.
+Description: cos and cos and pass through dscp both mean port trust CoS value.
 The queue to save the port-received packet is determined by the CoS value and queue mapping.
 If the packet does not have a CoS value, it is mapped to queue according to the CoS value of 0.
-The differences between cos and cos and pass-through-dscp are that cos will change the packet's DSCP value to the one in the mapping between CoS and DSCP during packet forwarding, but cos pass-through-dscp does not change the packet's DSCP value during packet forwarding.
+The differences between cos and coss and pass through dscp are that cos will change the packet's DSCP value to the one in the mapping between CoS and DSCP during packet forwarding, but cos and pass through dscp does not change the packet's DSCP value to the one in the mapping between CoS and DSCP value to the packet forwarding.

-dscp and dscp and pass-through-cos both mean port trust DSCP value.
+dscp and dscp and pass through cos both mean port trust DSCP value.
 The queue to save the port-received packet is determined by the DSCP value and queue mapping.
 If the packet does not have a DSCP value, it is mapped to queue according to the DSCP value of 0.
-The differences between dscp and dscp and pass-through-cos are that dscp will change the packet's CoS value to the one in the mapping between DSCP and CoS during packet forwarding, but dscp pass-through-cos does not change the packet's CoS value during packet forwarding.
+The differences between dscp and dscp and pass through cos are that dscp will change the packet's CoS value to the one in the mapping between DSCP and CoS during packet forwarding, but dscp and pass through cos does not change the packet's CoS value.